 When sticks of Agnimantha are rubbed together they produce fire that is why it is called Agnimantha.

 It helps to overcome various diseases and called jaya.

-It helps to pacify vata dosha thus called vataghan
+Helps to pacify vata dosha thus called vataghan.

 HABITAT OF AGNIMANTHA

 Agnimantha is widely distributed throughout India.
 It is found mostly in dried parts.
-It is easily available in upper gangetic plains, Uttarpradesh, Bihar and Orrisa etc. it is also easily available in coastal areas of southern India and dry regions of western coast.
+It is easily available in upper Gangetic plains, Uttar Pradesh, Bihar and Orissa etc. it is also easily available in coastal areas of southern India and dry regions of western coast.
 It is also found in banks of ganges and Bengal.
 Flowering season of this plant is from April to June.

 - Order - Lamiales

 - Latin name - Clerodendrum phlomidis

 - Sanskrit name - Agnimantha